 Research shows the majority of healthy individuals have potential for maintaining intellect, capacity for learning and consistency in decision-making through their adult life when they remain mentally, physically and socially engaged.
 Instead of focusing solely on a decline in cognitive capacity, research at the Center for BrainHealth continually uncovers ways to capitalize on the brain’s dynamic capacity to be strengthened.

-In a collaborative national research project, Center for BrainHealth researchers are examining the impact of strategy based cognitive training in individuals faced with complex medical decisions.
+In a collaborative national research project, Center for BrainHealth researchers are continuously examining the impact of strategy-based cognitive training in individuals faced with complex medical decisions.

 A National Institute of Health-funded grant aims to yield new discoveries about basic mechanisms of age-change in neural and vascular function and how these changes are tied to performance.

 - Strategy-based cognitive training has the ability to reverse age-related brain decline in adults over 50, according to a randomized clinical trial conducted by the Center for BrainHealth.
 Findings show the capacity to increase whole brain flow in the healthy aging population after complex brain training.

 - Mentally challenging activities can positively alter one’s brain structure, according to a series of randomized clinical trials conducted by the Center for BrainHealth.
 This brain training was found to also improve physical fitness activities.